-- The flower is Blanky's exact shade of yellow, which symbolizes that Toaster was so regretful of what happened to it that it decided to be nicer to Blanky afterward.
+- The flower is Blanky's exact shade of yellow, which symbolizes that Toaster was so regretful of what happened to it that he decided to be nicer to Blanky afterward.

 - Lampy's highly convincing Disney Death by lightning.
 The camera lingers on his smoking, very dead-looking body for several moments until a fade to black occurs.

-I do believe one more dusty road would be just a road too long.
+I must confess one more dusty road would be just a road too long.

 - The convertible's verse sound like an accurate description of depression.